-be engaged in accordance with the Voluntary Principles on Security and Human Rights.
+Public or private security forces: Thaisarco and its suppliers will not support public or private security forces who illegally control metals and minerals supply chains or illegally tax or extort intermediaries, export companies or international traders.
+If Thaisarco or its suppliers contract security forces, we will require that such security forces be engaged in accordance with the Voluntary Principles on Security and Human Rights.
 We will engage, as feasible, with relevant stakeholders to avoid or minimise the exposure of vulnerable groups to adverse impacts associated with the presence of security forces, in particular in artisanal or small-scale mining sites.
-Thaisarco and its suppliers will devise, adopt and implement a risk management plan with upstream suppliers and other stakeholders to prevent or mitigate the risk of direct or indirect support to public or private security forces who illegally control metals and minerals supply chains or illegally tax or extort actors in the supply chain as defined in this paragraph.
+Thaisarco and its suppliers will devise, adopt, and implement a risk management plan with upstream suppliers and other stakeholders to prevent or mitigate the risk of direct or indirect support to public or private security forces who illegally control metals and minerals supply chains or illegally tax or extort actors in the supply chain as defined in this paragraph.

-Bribery and fraudulent misrepresentation of the origin of minerals: Thaisarco and its suppliers will not offer, promise, give or demand any bribes, and will resist the solicitation of bribes to conceal or disguise the origin of minerals, or to misrepresent taxes, fees and royalties paid to governments for the purposes of mineral extraction, trade, handling, transport and export.
-Thaisarco will not offer, give or agree to give to any stakeholders any unlawful gift or reward for doing or forbearing to do anything in securing tin-bearing materials.
-Thaisarco and its suppliers will devise, adopt and implement a risk management plan with upstream suppliers and other stakeholders to prevent the actions described in this paragraph.
+Bribery and fraudulent misrepresentation of the origin of minerals: Thaisarco and its suppliers will not offer, promise, give or demand any bribes, and will resist the solicitation of bribes to conceal or disguise the origin of minerals, or to misrepresent taxes, fees and royalties paid to governments for the purposes of mineral extraction, trade, handling, transport, and export.
+Thaisarco will not offer, give, or agree to give to any stakeholders any unlawful gift or reward for doing or forbearing to do anything in securing tin-bearing materials.
+Thaisarco and its suppliers will devise, adopt, and implement a risk management plan with upstream suppliers and other stakeholders to prevent the actions described in this paragraph.

-Money laundering: Thaisarco and its suppliers will take steps to contribute to the effective elimination of money laundering where we identify a reasonable risk of money laundering resulting from, or connected to, the extraction, trade, handling, transport or export of minerals derived from the illegal taxation or extortion of minerals at points of access to mine sites, along transportation routes or at points where minerals are traded by upstream counterparties.
+Money laundering: Thaisarco and its suppliers will take steps to contribute to the effective elimination of money laundering where we identify a reasonable risk of money laundering resulting from, or connected to, the extraction, trade, handling, transport, or export of minerals derived from the illegal taxation or extortion of minerals at points of access to mine sites, along transportation routes or at points where minerals are traded by upstream counterparties.

-Payment of taxes, fees and royalties due to governments: Thaisarco and its suppliers will ensure that all taxes, fees and royalties related to mineral extraction, trade and export are paid to governments, in accordance with the company's position in the supply chain.
-Thaisarco encourages suppliers to disclose payments in accordance with the principles set forth under the Extractive Industry Transparency Initiative (EITI).
+Payment of taxes, fees and royalties due to governments: Thaisarco supports the principles of the Extractive Industry Transparency Initiative (EITI) individually and through joint efforts with relevant stakeholders in its supply chain.
+Consistent with this support, Thaisarco ensures, and works with its supplier to confirm that they ensure, that taxes, fees and royalties related to mineral extraction, trade and export are paid to governments when due, in accordance with the company's position in the supply chain.
+Thaisarco also encourages suppliers to disclose payments in accordance with the EITI principles.